Proven effectiveness

 Turn off electronic devices at least 30 minutes before bedtime.

-Don't eat a large meal before bed.
+Don't eat large meals before bedtime.
 If you feel hungry in the evening, have a light, healthy snack.

 Exercise regularly and maintain a healthy diet.